mitack/RP-PIO-XBUS/README.md

  * SNS = one clock (I-A-I)
  * CLK = I

-Reset the slave select chain:
+Reset the slave select chain to select the first Slave 0:
  * SNS = one clock (I-A-I)
  * CLK = A